hlopez058/SML/Readme.md

 - Currently running with directX
 - Currently works/tested on Windows Only
 - Currently Keyboard/Mouse inputs not supported
+- Command line input of main.lua (drag and drop lua script into executable to run script)

 # Smelly Star Fighter App
 [v1.0]